Skip to main content

 • their age and sex

-If you have more bedroom than the rules allow, it counts as a spare bedroom even if you use it or someone sleeps in it.
+If you have more bedrooms than allowed, it counts as a spare bedroom even if you use it or someone sleeps in it.

 How much benefit do you lose?